 Keep in mind that you need not apply a wood sealer over a butcher block that is finished with mineral oil.

-Butcher block oils like food-grade mineral oil and tung oil are naturally food-safe.
+Butcher block oils such as food-grade mineral oil and tung oil are naturally food-safe.

 They already are a good sealer and will provide the needed protection without applying any other sealants.